WOLF DESIGN retro REVIEW. 11th April 2019

 We found the tic tac shaped buttons a bit unprofessional, and felt more like a toy.
 The ROM card slot is located in the same black plate that houses the screen and this feels rather low tech when you consider it being in a time of larger screens and disk drives.
 There is way too much space on the face plate for such a fat looking synth and the designers should have attended to this by either offering larger buttons and screen or considering graphics as another cheaper solution.

 Desirability / Collectability and what to look for.

 From a collectability perspective we had to consider where the B500 sat in the range.
-Yamaha went on to produce a B700 in 1993 which looked virtually the same but in white, and then a B900 in 1995, so there must have been success in their target market.
-But looking at the design of the earlier B200 we can’t help but feel that the B500 is a little lost and maybe even a step backwards.
+Yamaha went on to produce a B700 in 1993 which looked virtually the same but in white, and then a B900 in 1995, so there was success in their target market.
+However, looking at the design of the earlier B200, which was a very brave statement, we can’t help but feel that the B500 is a little lost and maybe even a step backwards.
 It looks like a product forced into existence and put together fast with components from the existing spare parts bin.
 Yamaha’s last B series synth was the B2000 (launched in 1998), and we would say that the first (B200), and last of this series are the most interesting.
 We don’t think the B500, B700, and B900 will ever be that desirable or collectable for many more years.